 The connection between engagement, loyalty and financial sustainability outside of the news business is clear.
 Here’s a sampling of stats: Engaged consumers buy 90% more frequently, spend 60% more per transaction, and are five times more likely to be “brand loyal.”
 Engaged customers are four times likelier to appreciate a brand contacting them and seven times more likely to respond.
 94% of highly engaged consumers state they are loyal vs. only 19% of others.

 Unlike the traditional modes of broadcasting and distribution, loyalty is a two-way street.
 Loyalty isn’t transactional, it’s relational.
 Earning it requires listening — to data, feedback, and stories.
 Keeping it requires living up to your promises, being consistent, delivering something of value, and acting with a spirit of hospitality.
-We will be helping media and brands do all of these things by cultivating and sustaining conversations with those they serve.
+We will be helping media do all of these things by cultivating and sustaining conversations with those they serve.

 Evolving into a company that helps organizations build trust and awareness with their audiences and fans isn’t just good for media companies, it’s good for the broader commercial and mission-driven sectors of society.